ameghcoder/email-sentry/README.md

   validate: true,
   checkDisposable: true,
   normalizeGmailAliases: true, //deprecated
-  normalizeEmailAliases: true // Use this instead of normalizeGmailAliases });
+  normalizeEmail: true // Use this instead of normalizeGmailAliases });
 /*
-normalizeGmailAliases and normalizeEmailAliases gives the same result */
+normalizeGmailAliases and normalizeEmail gives the same result */

 console.log(result);